-Fios vs Charter is essentially a question of fiber vs cable.
+Fios vs Spectrum Internet is essentially a question of fiber vs cable.

 Fiber networks like Fios are based on fiber-optic cables, which are specifically designed to carry digital data.
 Fios brings this type of cable all the way to your house, which is why it’s sometimes advertised as “Fiber to the Home” (FTTH).